 Insecticide resistance, particularly pyrethroid resistance in Africa, is increasingly recognised as one of the most important and growing barriers to effective malaria control.
 Despite the potential importance of insecticide resistance, there are still many unanswered questions about the evolution and spread of resistance, current variation in resistance, and the impact of this resistance on malaria control.

 MAP-IR is collaboration between the Malaria Atlas Project and the Liverpool School of Tropical Medicine.
-The project team is:
+The project team comprises:

 # Collating field data